gitlabhq/omnibus-gitlab/doc/update/gitlab_12_changes.md

 NOTE: **NOTE:**
 PostgreSQL 9.6 and PostgreSQL 10 will be removed from the Omnibus package in the next release: GitLab 13.0.
 The minimum supported PostgreSQL version will be 11.
 In order to upgrade to GitLab 13.0, you will need to be upgrading from 12.10, and already using a PostgreSQL 11 database.
+For more information, please see which [PostgreSQL versions are shipped with an Omnibus install](../package-information/postgresql_versions.md).

 PostgreSQL will automatically be upgraded to 11.x except for the following cases: